- Your Government

 Of these commutes, here are the types of jobs residents are heading toward:

 Woodinville had 14,925 jobs in 2020 and is projected to have 21,300 jobs by 2040.
-This is a 2.1 percent increase each year, resulting in 6,375 more jobs, and most of the growth is predicted to happen in the FIRE sector (Finance, Insurance, and Real Estate).
+This is a 2.1 percent increase each year, resulting in 6,375 more jobs.
+Most of the job growth is predicted to happen in the FIRE sector (Finance, Insurance, and Real Estate).
+Woodinville has 2.6 jobs per housing unit, which reflects its status as an employment center, especially for retail and tourism, and its tight housing market.

-In 2020, there were approximately 5,895 housing units in Woodinville, most of which were single-family homes (59 percent).
-The 2020 American Community Survey (ACS) estimates the vacancy rate for owner-occupied housing units in Woodinville as 0.5 percent and 3.8 for rental.
+Currently, there are more than 6,200 housing units in Woodinville, most of which were single-family homes or condominiums (59 percent).
+Vacancy rates continue to be extremely low, indicating continued high demand despite the increase in the price of housing.
 An additional 1,310 new housing units would be required to accommodate the projected population of 17,600 people in Woodinville in 2040.

 Do you have thoughts on Woodinville’s housing future?
 We would love to hear from you!